syncthing/docs/users/syncthing.rst

     Print the paths used for configuration, keys, database, GUI overrides, default sync folder and the log file.

+.. cmdoption:: -paused

+    Start with all devices and folders paused.

 .. cmdoption:: -reset-database

     Reset the database, forcing a full rescan and resync.